dingshangyue/FreshWaterFish-Milk/README.md

 > Any issues encountered while using this server software should be reported in this project's Issues, not in the
 > Arclight project Issues!

-## ✨ Features
+## Features

-- 🔧 **Strong Compatibility** - Supports Bukkit/Spigot plugins and Forge mods running simultaneously
+- **Strong Compatibility** - Supports Bukkit/Spigot plugins and Forge mods running simultaneously
-- 🚀 **High Performance** - Incorporates some MPEM optimizations, asynchronous world saving...
+- **High Performance** - Incorporates some MPEM optimizations, asynchronous world saving...
-- 🛠️ **Easy to Use** - Simple installation and usage
+- **Easy to Use** - Simple installation and usage
-- 🌐 **Velocity Support** - Supports Velocity Modern forwarding, enabling cross-server functionality
+- **Velocity Support** - Supports Velocity Modern forwarding enabling cross-server functionality

-## 🎯 Main Maintained Version
+## Main Maintained Version

 > **Currently Main Maintained Version: Minecraft 1.20.1**
 >